About the Center

 We live at a time of rapid, transformative change.
 While our society has significant ability to shape the future to our liking, we often act as poor stewards of the future human condition.
 Too often we make decisions overly focused on the short-term, missing promising and much-needed opportunities to improve our long-term prospects.

-Over the last few years, a large body of research in the policy and decision sciences has coalesced into a new set of methods and tools that can help decision-makers more effectively and systematically identify where and how our society can successfully approach our long-term goals consistent with the needs of the present.
+Over the last several years, a large body of research in the policy and decision sciences has coalesced into a new set of methods and tools that can help decision-makers more effectively and systematically identify where and how our society can successfully approach our long-term goals consistent with the needs of the present.
 At a time when the need for effective long-term policy seems particularly pressing, our capability for long-term analysis has significantly improved.
 But to help our society become better stewards of the long-term, these new approaches must become much more widely used.

 - Conducting long-term policy analysis that helps organizations implement better long-range policy and